-This informational brochure has been produced by the County Administrative Board of Uppsala County in cooperation with the Swedish Radiation Safety Authority and the Swedish Civil Contingencies Agency.
+This informational brochure has been produced by the County Administrative Board of Kalmar County in cooperation with the Swedish Radiation Safety Authority and the Swedish Civil Contingencies Agency.

-Printed by: DanagårdLiTHO, February 2022 Production: Advant.
+Printed by: DanagårdLiTHO, February 2022.
+Production: Advant.

-To those living near Forsmark's nuclear power plant
+To those living near Oskarshamn's nuclear power plant

 If you live near a nuclear power plant, you must be well prepared in the event of a nuclear emergency.
-A nuclear accident can lead to the release of radioactive materials that can harm humans and the environment.
+A nuclear emergency can lead to the release of radioactive materials that can harm humans and the environment.

-The County Administrative Board is responsible for protecting the public in the event of a nuclear accident.
+The County Administrative Board is responsible for protecting the public in the event of a nuclear emergency.
+You are responsible for staying informed.
 You are responsible for being informed.
-You are receiving this brochure because you live or are staying in an emergency planning zone.
-Preparations are in place in the emergency planning zones to protect the public.
+You are receiving this brochure because you live or are staying in a precautionary action zone.
+Preparations are in place in the precautionary action zones to protect the public.

 Your own knowledge about what to do in the event of an emergency is part of the preparedness.
 Please read this brochure carefully.
-This will prepare you for how you will be alerted, how you will receive information in case of an accident, and what you are expected to do.
+This will prepare you for how you will be alerted, how you will receive information in case of an emergency, and what you are expected to do.

-Keep the brochure at hand and note where you can find more information. its contents can be ordered or read at www.lansstyrelsen.se/uppsala.
+Keep the brochure at hand and note where you can find more information.
+The brochure itself and its contents can be ordered or read at www.lansstyrelsen.se/kalmar.

-Emergency planning zones around Forsmark's nuclear power plant
+Precautionary action zones around Oskarshamn's nuclear power plant

-The precautionary action zones around the nuclear power plant are delineated by roads and other natural boundaries.
+The Precautionary action zones around the nuclear power plant are delineated by roads and other natural boundaries.
 The exact distance to the nuclear power plant is therefore slightly shorter or longer in places.

-- Precautionary Action Zone (PAZ) approx. 5 km - Urgent Protective Action Planning Zone (UPZ) approx. 25 km
+- Precautionary Action Zone (PAZ) zone approx. 5 km - Urgent Protective Action Planning Zone (UPZ) zone approx. 25 km